Aerovity/AI-incident-response/README.md

 The system will:
 1. 🔍 Detect the unhealthy service
 2. 📋 Check if it has seen this incident type before
-3. 🤖 If new: Ask OpenAI for diagnosis and fix
+3. 🤖 If new: Ask Cloudflare AI for diagnosis and fix
 4. ⚡ If known: Apply cached fix instantly (no AI call needed!)
 5. 🔧 Execute the remediation steps
 6. ✅ Verify the service is healthy again